 Windmill Hill School

-Windmill Hill School is a secondary special school that supports students aged 11-18.
-We are working towards Luton council's vision for special educational need and disabilities (SEND):
+Windmill Hill School is a secondary special academy that supports students aged 11-18.
+We are working towards Luton council's vision for special educational needs and disabilities (SEND):

 - Supporting young people with SEND

 - Develop a range of quality local provision